alebr001/rijksmuseum_api_assessment_pm/README.md

 ## Findings ##

 * When using Collection Details without an object-number there is no error message, or functional feedback
-* Malformed format leads to 404
+* Malformed format leads to http 404 message
-* Empty format leads to http500
+* Empty format leads to http 500 error
-* Internal server error does nog have a good error handling (no output)
+* Internal server error does not give functional error message (no output)
 * When format is jsonp is generates a contenttype of text/javascript while application/javascript is considered best practice.